 Accessibility: About Web Accessibility

-3 min read
+3 min

 The importance of web accessibility

 According to the World Health Organisation, roughly 15% of the population have some form of disability.
 Therefore, web accessibility is an important part of site creation, building, and maintenance.
-By making your site accessible, you ensure that everyone can access and enjoy it.
+By making a site accessible, you ensure that everyone can access and enjoy it.

 To get started, we recommend building an accessible site from scratch.
-You can do so by beginning with an accessible site template in the Wix Editor, and thoroughly following our accessibility checklist
+You can do so by beginning with an accessible site template in the Wix Editor, and thoroughly following our accessibility checklist.

 Keep in mind that although there are international web standards that sites are held to, your region may have its own specific set of requirements.